daitc2004/aws-cfn-control/README.md

 ## AWS CFN Control

-AWS-CFN-Control provides an interface to quickly deploy and redelpy CloudFormation stacks.
+AWS-CFN-Control provides an interface to quickly deploy and redeploy CloudFormation stacks.
 The `cfnctl` command provides the core functionality, with several other commands that will find AMI info, get stack status, build CloudFormation mappings, and many other features.

 ## License